lenymrq/dotfiles/README.md

 These are the dotfiles I use on my laptop, things might look a bit big on a standard desktop screen I don't know.

-I use [awesome](https://awesomewm.org/) as my main window manager and [i3](https://i3wm.org/) as a fallback if everything goes to hell.

 The `awesome` configuration is built from [modular-awm-default](https://github.com/Gwynsav/modular-awm-default).

 The `nvim` configuration is built from [kickstart](https://github.com/nvim-lua/kickstart.nvim).